OrthoPhys: Physically Plausible Video Generation with Orthogonal-View Geometry Guidance: Abstract

 \section{Abstract}

 Recent progress in video generation has led to substantial improvements in visual fidelity, yet ensuring physically consistent motion remains a fundamental challenge.
 Intuitively, this limitation can be attributed to the fact that real-world object motion unfolds in three-dimensional space, while video observations provide only partial, view-dependent projections of such dynamics.
-To address these issues, we propose \textbf{PhysVideo}, a two-stage framework that first generates physics-aware orthogonal foreground videos and then synthesizes full videos with background.
-In the first stage, \textbf{Phys4View} leverages physics-aware attention to capture the influence of physical attributes on motion dynamics, and enhances spatio-temporal consistency by incorporating geometry-enhanced cross-view attention and temporal attention.
-In the second stage, \textbf{VideoSyn} uses the generated foreground videos as guidance and learns the interactions between foreground dynamics and background context for controllable video synthesis.
-To support training, we construct \textbf{PhysMV}, a dataset containing 40K scenes, each consisting of four orthogonal viewpoints, resulting in a total of 160K video sequences.
-Extensive experiments demonstrate that PhysVideo significantly improves physical realism and spatial-temporal coherence over existing video generation methods.
-Home page: \url{https://anonymous.4open.science/w/Phys4D/}.
+To address these issues, we propose \textbf{OrthoPhys}, a two-stage framework that leverages orthogonal-view geometry guidance to enforce physical plausibility.
+Instead of directly generating unstructured 2D videos, our first stage generates synchronized, four-view orthogonal videos of the foreground dynamics.
+By incorporating a geometry-enhanced attention mechanism across these orthogonal views, this stage effectively enforces 3D spatial coherence and implicitly grounds the motion in physical attributes.
+In the second stage, these physically consistent orthogonal foregrounds serve as rigid guidance to synthesize the final complete video, seamlessly learning the interaction between foreground dynamics and the background context.
+To support this orthogonal-view training paradigm, we construct \textbf{PhysMV}, a dataset containing 40K scenes, each consisting of four orthogonal viewpoints, resulting in a total of 160K video sequences.
+Extensive experiments demonstrate that OrthoPhys significantly improves physical realism and spatial-temporal coherence over existing video generation methods.
+Project page: \url{https://anonymous.4open.science/w/Phys4D/}.